FundamentalOfProgramming-SUT-2022/project-AbolfazlCe83/README.md

-I am computer engineer at Sharif university of technology
+I study computer engineering at Sharif university of technology